-Looking for the best fall getaways?
-From the USA and Canada to Europe and Japan, these fall vacation ideas cover the best spots around the world!
+Looking for the best fall getaways for couples?
+From North America to Europe and Japan, these fall vacation ideas are perfect for romance!

 1. Portland, Oregon